-6:6 But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, - The right motive for prayer is making it a habit to pray in private.
-The word "closet" just means a private chamber.
-If you want to use your closet fine; just so long as it is within the confines of your private chamber to be heard by God and God alone.
-Our prayers are not to be made for show anywhere!
-You will know it's not a show by:
+6:6 But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, - This man prays only to the Father to get the Father's attention!
+The right motive for prayer is making it a habit to get the Father's attention.
+The word "closet" just means a private chamber or area.
+If you want to use your closet, fine; just so long as it is within the confines of your private chamber.
+It's not a show by: